3Rs prize winners

 The study, in collaboration with AstraZeneca, improves the technique of oral dosing in dogs.
 Following a framework of objective welfare assessments developed by Dr Hall, the authors demonstrate that a modified, refined protocol can minimise stress in dogs compared to the standard approach.

 Most laboratory dogs in the UK are used for safety testing, and oral dosing is one of the most common procedures used during these tests.
 This paper shows that using seemingly small refinements (positive reinforcement training with food rewards, a signal for dosing, and covering the dosing tube in palatable paste during training) significantly reduces the negative welfare impact of the oral dosing on the dogs.
 The improved protocol allows researchers to dose dogs more quickly and efficiently, at no further cost.
 Dr Hall has been collaborating with dog facilities across the UK to maximise the impact of her work and share best practice.

-Read the related blog post: Improving the welfare of laboratory dogs.
+- NC3Rs blog: Improving the welfare of laboratory dogs.